Skip to main content

 To finish off the session, a few of the Bootcampers were invited to take a tour of the Innovation Labs office space, firstly starting off with an introduction to the services that the Innovation Labs provide as well as the hiring costs for the large seminar rooms, followed by an overview of the hotdesking and meeting room spaces in the office itself (along with some cupcakes for everyone to enjoy).

-The tour eventually degenerated into some more random talking - some of the more interesting conversations included how YouTube content marketed for "kids" can sometimes trick families into watching unsuitable graphic content (no bueno for Amy) - as well as our capuera guest sharing some more beauties of the Islamic faith in that people can express their identity with creativity.
-But it goes to show that you can't have the true Volkert experience without a bit of random chatting.
+The tour eventually degenerated into some more random talking - some of the more interesting conversations included how YouTube content marketed for "kids" can sometimes trick families into watching unsuitable graphic content - as well as our capuera guest sharing some more beauties of the Islamic faith in that people can express their identity with creativity.

-Eventually the Innovation Labs administrator, Vivian was craving for lunch, and the Enterprise Manager had to run off back to Andy, and so the cue came for the session to end.
+Eventually the Innovation Labs administrator, everybody seemed to be craving some lunch, and so the cue came for the session to end.
 We started making our way out into the glasshouse, had a few more chit chats, and eventually left the building to go home.

 Anyways, I hope you have enjoyed this interesting little adventure into the world of business support, and I am definitely looking forward to the next reunion session, where hopefully the October/November Bootcampers will have hopped onboard and joined us for the ride.
 For now, let's get back to getting that fantasy map project sorted before I forget.